a

 What the statement implies is that the distress caused by the cruelties of the Syrian oppressor against the Judean revolutionaries could only be compared to the distress caused by the corruption and cruelty of the priestly rulers at the time that the prophets were silenced in Israel.

 The Maccabee rebellion highlights a spiritually trying time for the Israelite population.
-It is extremely unfortunate that instead of combatting the Zadokite monopolization of the divine voice, the Maccabean priests had identified with the Torah to the point of fighting that high-priestly class for its corruption and its inobservance of a law that had led to the corrupting conditions in the first place, based as it was on priestly hubris.
+It is extremely unfortunate that instead of combatting the Torah's monopolization of the divine voice by prohibiting the consumption of the fruit of knowledge, the Maccabean priests had identified with the Torah to the point of fighting the priestly class for its corruption and its inobservance of a law that had led to the corrupting conditions in the first place, based as it was on priestly hubris.

 The era of Life in the Embrace of the Other

 As priests battled priests for control of the offices of state, the oppressed masses searched for spiritual liberation elsewhere.
-It is here that we must look for the source of a revolutionary movement to abandon the religion of Yahweh and other fearful and revengeful gods terrorizing the lives of the downtrodden.
+It is here that we must look for the source of a revolutionary movement to abandon the religion of Yahweh and other fearful and vengeful gods terrorizing the lives of the downtrodden.
 People became aware that their salvation would not come from the adoration of a fearsome and autocratic god, but from the love of the divine within.
 This is, from the worship of one’s personal god, the one revealed through the heart, only then to be understood and embraced by the mind.
-That personal god had nothing in common with the official, fearful gods adored all over the ancient world.
-That personal god could not be found in the skies and the temples, but in the abandonment of one’s own ego and the embrace of one’s neighbour.
-Here theology, the study of a god in the sky, became entheology, the study of the god within.
-The god that the priests for millenia had projected into the sky as an autonomous and sovereign and terrorizing being, had returned to earth, to the human heart, the natural seat of the divine life within.
+That personal god had nothing in common with the official, terrorizing gods adored all over the ancient world.
+That personal god could neither be found in the skies nor in the temples, but in the abandonment of one’s own ego and the embrace of one’s neighbour.
+Here theology, the study of an imagined divinity beyond the grasp of humans, became entheology, the search for the god within.
+The god that priests had for millennia projected into the sky as an autonomous and sovereign and terrorizing being, had returned to earth, to the human heart, the natural seat of the divine life within.

-This is a change of perspective cannabis users also experience when leaving their egocentric mind behind and concentrate on their immediate surroundings.
+This is a change of perspective that many cannabis users also experience when leaving their egocentric mind behind and concentrate on their immediate surroundings.
 People are seen differently, no longer as the threatening other, but as company that can be trusted and enjoyably engaged in conversation.
-One’s own fears are shown to be creations of the mind, ridiculous constructions of a paranoid imagination, a bit stupid, ha-ha-ha.
+One’s own fears are shown to be creations of the mind, ridiculous constructions of a paranoid imagination.
 It reminds us of the ancient Scythians, laughing for joy when taking their cannabis vapor baths.

 The ecstatic experience is of course different for each person and can go from a benign retreat of the own ego all the way to the complete disappearance of one’s self-consciousness, like the self-emptying or kenosis ascribed to Jesus by later sources.
-Jesus' kenosis in the Bible's New Testament books is similar to the ecstatic experience of the cannabis consumer, who also loses the self in the company of his neighbor.
+In this ecstatic state Jesus as well as cannabis consumers become aware of their neighbors.
 It's called love in Christian terminology.
-It is the joy from the feeling of belonging, when we are because we forgot about Descartes' thoughtful self.
-When we liberated ourselves from the lattice of our mental tabernacles.
+It is the joy from the feeling of belonging, when we are, not because we think, but for having lost momentarily our Cartesian thoughtful self.
+It is the moment when in Buddhist terms, we have liberated ourselves from the lattice of our mental tabernacles.

-In this state, the fear of death disappears and the eternal life, which was denied Gilgamesh in Babylonian times, had again become a possible state of mind, enabling people to carry on serenely and even happily in a miserable world.
+In this state, the fear of death disappears and eternal life, which had been denied Gilgamesh in Babylonian times, once again becomes a possible state of mind, enabling people to carry on serenely and even happily in a miserable world.

 As this vast movement of personal liberation swept the ancient world it was relentlessly opposed by the authorities of the day and its adherents were mercilessly persecuted.
-Only in the fourth century AD, after Jesus had been declared a god, and was said to be waiting in heaven to judge the ones allowed eternal life, after death, could the message be accepted by the authorities, and Christianity turn into a respectable religion of state.
+Only in the fourth century AD, after Jesus had been declared part of a divine trinity, and was said to be waiting in heaven to judge the ones allowed eternal life - after death, could the message of Christian love be accepted by the authorities, and Christianity turn into a respectable religion of state.

-Eternal life – immortality - had become once more an unattainable state of mind, forcing the citizens of the western world to turn into the sheep of the shepherd of Rome.
+Eternal life and the sovereignty and wisdom it bequeathed had once more been denied, forcing the citizens of the western world to turn into the sheep following the papal shepherd of Rome.
 Since the 16th century protestant Reformation, new shepherdships became available, although none of these are known to offer the spiritual liberation each living being yearns for.

 That process took time though since the rationalized and alienated western mind had to battle against the frightening mind-effacing effects of the different substances.
-According to Rene Descartes’ “I think, therefore I am”, western man indeed is a mentalized being, taking a distance from the surrounding world to objectivate it and think about it before acting.
+According to Rene Descartes’ “I think, therefore I am”, western man indeed is a mentalized being, taking a distance from the surrounding world to objectify it and think about it before acting.
 On the other hand, and thanks to their entheogens, native peoples are able to enter into an emotional contact with their surroundings, a contact that will sweep their self-consciousness away to make room for the experience of total belonging.
-This is an experience western civilization has eschewed, at the cost of its complete alienation from and destruction of nature.
+This is an experience western civilization has eschewed throughout history, at the cost of its complete alienation from nature.

 The western mind's confrontation with the wisdom from the heart

-Richard Evans Schultes, considered the father of modern ethnobotany, is the living example of western man’s inability to understand the spirituality of the bond between humans and nature.
+Richard Evans Schultes, considered the father of modern ethnobotany, is the living example of western man’s inability to understand the spiritual bond between humans and nature.

 Schultes’ contemporary Weston La Barre, had less tolerance for the un-scientific admiration of what he must have missed out on: